 Apart from the version mentioned in the steps above, there are two more versions of Ardha Matsyendrasana.
 Let us call them Version 2 and Version 3.

-In version 2, instead holding the right foot with the left hand, the left hand should be placed under the right knee and clasp with the palms of the right hand.
+In version 2, instead of holding the right foot with the left hand, the left hand should be placed under the right knee and clasped with the palms of the right hand.

-In version 3, the left hand is folded up by elbow smoothly pressing against the right knee.
+In version 3, the left hand is folded up by the elbow smoothly pressing against the right knee.
 The right hand is placed vertically down the floor.
-This is the easier version.
+This is an easier version.

 Ardha Matsyendrasana Benefits